Massive Landslide Hits Papua New Guinea, Many Feared Dead - UrduPoint

 The Red Cross estimates the number of injured or dead could be between 100 and 500.
 But Philemon said she was "trying to get a clearer picture of what the situation is."

-The agency was on standby to offer first aid, blankets and non-food items to those affected.
+The agency was ready to offer first aid, blankets and non-food items to those affected.

 "There is no indication of an earthquake or anything that may have triggered (this event).
 It is a gold mining area and people may have been gold mining on that mountain," she said.